GAM-team/GAM/docs/Google-Data-Transfers.md

 As of 2020-06-10, background transfers only transfer future non-private events with at least one guest/resource.

 The option `<ParameterKey> <ParameterValue>` is for future expansion.

+By default, GAM does not wait for the transfer to complete.
+The option `wait <Integer> <Integer>` causes GAM to wait for the transfer to complete.
+The first `<Integer>` must be in the range 5-60 and is the number of seconds between checks to see if the transfer has completed.
+The second `<Integer>` is the maximum number of checks to perform.

 ## Display transfers
 ```